uwindsorcss/documents/constitution.md

 may be appointed on a temporary basis by a simple majority of the Executive at an executive meeting.

-The first year representative, and any positions not elected in the annual election (including positions temporarily held), shall be elected during the first month of the fall semester.
+The First-Year Representative, and any positions not elected in the annual election (including positions temporarily held), shall be elected during the first month of the fall semester.